roh6608/roh6608/README.md

 - I’m interested in Math, Physics and Engineering
-- I’m currently undertaking a Bachelor of Mechanical Engineering
+- I’m currently undertaking a Bachelor of Mechanical Engineering and Mathematics

 <!---